 Sharks are some of the most feared animals in existence today.
-But let’s take a look at the numbers: swimming at the beach gives you exactly a one in 11.5 million risk of being eaten by a shark.
+But let’s take a look at the numbers: swimming at the beach gives you exactly a one in 4,3 million risk of being attacked by a shark.
 Sharks, on the other hand, are killed by humans to the tune of about 100 million each year.
 Whether accidentally snagged as bycatch in the fishing nets of commercial boats or intentionally sought-after for their dorsal fins to make shark fin soup, they’re being killed at an alarming rate – although you wouldn’t necessarily know it based on their reputation.
 Sharks may not be the kind of creature you want to cuddle up with, but these cartilaginous fish are extraordinary, fascinating creatures.
 To shift the bias around sharks, we decided to take a deep dive into what makes them so effortlessly cool and wondrous.

 Against The Odds

 450 million years ago, the Earth was a very different place to the world we inhabit today.
 An Ice Age was coming to a close, causing sea levels to rise.
 The seven continents were all connected, forming one giant landmass.
 Life above the water line was virtually nonexistent.
 Under the sea, the first coral reefs emerged and invertebrates like mollusks and crustaceans prevailed.
 The evolution of aquatic vertebrates also began during this period – and included a group of fish we call sharks.